Planning Your Project

 Water-based versus oil-based.
 Starting in 2004, the EPA passed legislation banning the use of oil-based, or solvent-based, paint in six states.
 Previously considered less durable than oil-based paint, water-based (acrylic) paint has developed in quality and performance since the bans and is now the widely accepted standard.
 In addition to being the environmentally friendly option, acrylic paint is more pliable, less odorous, and can be easily cleaned from brushes with soap and water.
 By contrast, oil-based paints are sometimes brittle, have a strong smell, and require mineral spirits to clean.

 Finishes.
 Paint finishes range from flat to glossy.
 Glossy paints are more durable than flat paints, but they show surface imperfections and technical flaws more readily.
-Still, the high sheen of glossy paint may be ideal for areas that will be cleaned often, such as bathrooms and kitchens.
+Still, the high sheen of glossy paint may be ideal for areas that will be cleaned often, such as bathrooms, trim, and kitchen cabinets.
 The duller finish of a flat paint makes it more appropriate for ceilings and for walls in other living areas of the house.

 Quality.
 Avoid skimping on paint quality.
 Often, cheaper paints require an additional coat to get the same result as more expensive, higher-quality paints.
 Since the cost of paint is usually much lower than the cost of labor, cheaper paints often lead to a job costing more in the end.

 Good preparation is crucial to a job well done.
 Most painters will take care of any prep work, but the extent of the preparation should be discussed before signing the contract.